The mystical nature of the moon has long been associated with magical power and the Lunar Sorcerer epitomizes that nature.

-Many Sorcerers seek to understanding and master their power.
-This is often the “call to adventure” (or at least part of it) that connects them into the campaign.
+Many Sorcerers seek to understand and master their power.
+This is often the “call to adventure” (or at least part of it) that connects them to the campaign.

 For the Lunar Sorcerer, this naturally paves the way toward a desire to uncover mysteries and secrets in much the same way that the moon shines its light in the darkness.